Evolution of particle properties¶

 In Particle transport, you can find how particles are advanced, using parameterisation schemes and meteorological data interpolated to the particle position.
 This interpolated meteorological data is necessary for computing the trajectories of particles, but such information can also be a valuable diagnostic tool on itself.
 For this reason, interpolated meteorological data along the trajectories of each particle, can be written to file setting the option IPOUT to a non-zero value in the COMMAND file.

 In addition, FLEXPART goes beyond simple interpolation and incorporates intrinsic properties that are directly related to each individual particle.
 The main intrinsic property considered in the model is the mass of the particles.
 The mass of a particle can significantly impact its behavior in the atmosphere, affecting its movement and interactions with the environment (see Settling.
 During the simulation, FLEXPART takes into account various processes that can modify the mass of particles over time.
-For instance, particles can undergo deposition (Dry deposition and Wet deposition, where they are removed from the atmosphere by settling onto surfaces (e.g., ground or vegetation).
+For instance, particles can undergo deposition (Dry deposition and Wet deposition, where they are partially removed from the atmosphere by settling onto surfaces (e.g., ground or vegetation).
 Additionally, for particles resulting from nuclear disasters or radioactive emissions, radioactive decay is another important process that leads to a reduction in particle mass over time (see Radioactive decay and OH reaction).

 By considering these intrinsic properties, particularly the evolving mass of the particles, FLEXPART can simulate the transport, dispersion, and fate of pollutants, aerosols, and other substances in a more realistic manner.
 It allows the model to account for the varying lifetimes of different particles based on their specific properties and the environmental conditions they encounter.